NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 <div>\[{T_{{a_i}}} = {T_{leaving}} - \frac{{dT}}{{dz}}({z_{leaving}} - {z_i})\]</div>

 So for example the temperatures near the ceiling can easily be determined.
 Accounting for the location of the thermostat inside the zone (e.g. 1.1 m) is accomplished by returning the temperature for the appropriate height to the appropriate air node used for control.
 If the walls are subdivided in the vertical direction as shown in the figure above, then the air model can provide individual values for each surface based on the height and slope.
-However, no additional heat balances are necessarily made (in the air domain) at these points as all the surface convection is passed to the model in the totaled value for <div img="image2343.txt">\({\dot Q_{sys}}\)</div>.
+However, no additional heat balances are necessarily made (in the air domain) at these points as all the surface convection is passed to the model in the totaled value for <span>${\dot Q_{sys}}$</span>.

 #### References